Table of Contents

 As a self-employed estate agent, you must:

-• be listed in the table of providers or the list of trainees of the IPI;
+• be registered in the table of full members or on the list of trainees of the IPI;

-If you are not in this IPI table or list:
+If you are not registered in this table or list of the IPI:

 • you cannot use the title of estate agent;

-• you cannot work as a self-employed estate agent as your principal or subsidiary occupation.
+• you cannot practise as a self-employed estate agent, whether as your main or secondary occupation.

 Ongoing training

-All members listed in a single column (intermediary or property management company) must undergo ten hours of ongoing training per year.
-Members listed in both columns of the table must undergo 20 hours of ongoing training per year.
+Any full member registered in a single column (intermediary or property manager) must complete ten hours of ongoing professional training each year.
+Those registered in both columns of the table must complete 20 hours of ongoing professional training each year.

 Insurance requirement

-If you work as a self-employed estate agent, the law requires you to take out insurance to:
+If you practise as a self-employed estate agent, the law requires you to take out insurance to:

 • cover your civil liability;

-• secure the bond, i.e. the money entrusted to you by your clients and of which you are not the end recipient.
+• guarantee the funds entrusted to you by your clients and for which you are not the final recipient.

-The IPI took out group insurance that covers all IPI members, i.e. all estate agents in the table of providers or on the list of trainees.
+The IPI has taken out group insurance that covers all IPI members, i.e. all estate agents registered in the table of full members or on the list of trainees.

-If the required conditions are met, IPI group insurance may cover you if you cause any damage to a client.
+If the required conditions are met, the IPI’s group insurance could therefore cover you in the event that you cause damage to a client.

-You want to practice as a legal entity
+You wish to carry out the activity as a legal entity

-If you want to practise the profession as a legal entity, this entity must meet the conditions for entering and practising the profession.
+If you want to practise the profession of estate agent as a legal entity, you must meet the conditions for access to and practice of the profession.

 The legal entity must meet the following conditions:

-5. the legal entity may only hold shares in other companies or legal entities in an exclusively professional capacity.
-The purpose and activities of these companies cannot be incompatible with the position of estate agent.
+3. The legal entity does not hold any participation in other companies or legal entities whose purpose and/or activities are incompatible with the profession of estate agent;

-The legal entity must be listed in one of the columns of the IPI table.
-It is also subject to the same code of ethics as a natural person.
+The legal entity is subject to the same code of ethics as a natural person.

-If the legal entity is not listed in the table, the administrators, managers and/or associates assume full civil liability for acts carried out during the practice of the profession within the legal entity.
-This legal entity must respect the following conditions:
+If the legal person is not registered in the table, the members of the management body and active partners assume full civil liability for acts carried out in the course of their professional activities within the legal entity.
+This legal entity must meet the following conditions:

 Registration as a trainee

-If you have the diploma required to become an estate agent, you can send your application to be included on the list of trainees to the President of the Executive Chamber.
+If you hold the required qualification to become an estate agent, you can send your application for registration on the list of trainees to the President of the Executive Chamber.

-Once you have sent your complete registration dossier to the Executive Chamber and received official confirmation that your dossier is in order, you can take the skills test organised by the IPI.
+Once you have submitted your complete registration dossier to the Executive Chamber and received official confirmation that your dossier is in order, you can take the skills test organised by the IPI.

 The skills test is a written test that you must take before starting your traineeship in order to assess your professional knowledge and skills.
-This test is compulsory for anyone without a traineeship dispensation, regardless of diploma or experience.
-This test will allow the IPI to identify any shortcomings and areas for development and determine the area in which you still need to improve your skills.
+This test is compulsory for anyone without a traineeship exemption, regardless of their qualifications or experience.
+This test will allow the IPI to identify any gaps in your knowledge as well as areas for improvement and to determine in which areas you need to further develop your skills.

-Once you have taken your skills test, you will be added to the list of trainees and receive your IPI number.
-You must, then, complete a traineeship in the agency of a trainee mentor, who must be an approved IPI member who meets certain conditions.
+Once you have taken your skills test, you will be registered on the list of trainees and will receive your IPI number.
+You must, then, complete a traineeship at the agency of a trainee supervisor, who must be an approved IPI member that meets certain conditions.

-Only after officially receiving your IPI number can you start your traineeship and begin to practise the estate agent activities that you chose - only in accordance with the column in which you are listed (broker and/or property management company).
+Only after you have officially received your IPI number can you start your traineeship and begin to carry out the estate agent activities of your choice - only in accordance with the column in which you are registered (broker and/or property manager).

-The last stage of this journey is the practical aptitude test.
-This determines whether, at the end of your traineeship, you are capable as a trainee of putting your theoretical knowledge into practice and whether you are able to work as an estate agent in accordance with the current laws and ethical practices.
+The final step in this process is the practical aptitude test.
+This test determines whether, at the end of your traineeship, you are able to put your theoretical knowledge into practice and whether you are capable of practising as an estate agent in accordance with the current laws and ethical rules.

 Registration as a natural person

-If you want to be listed in the table of estate agents as a natural person, you must meet the following conditions:
+If you wish to register as a natural person in the table of estate agents, you must meet the following conditions:

-1. you must have satisfactorily completed the professional practice traineeship as a self-employed worker;
+1. You must have successfully completed the professional practice traineeship as a self-employed person.

-2. you must have taken the additional training organised or approved by the IPI;
+2. You must have completed the additional training organised or approved by the IPI.

-If you are exempt from the traineeship, you must send your registration application directly to the President of the Executive Chamber with the documents which establish that you meet the entry conditions.
+If you are exempt from the traineeship, you can send your registration application directly to the President of the Executive Chamber with the documents proving that you meet the entry requirements.

-If you want to practise as a legal entity, you can send the President of the Executive Chamber a registration application as a legal entity, if the natural persons working on behalf of the legal entity are already registered as natural persons.
+If you wish to practise as a legal entity, you can send an application for registration as a legal entity to the President of the Executive Chamber, provided that the persons acting on behalf of the legal entity are already registered as natural persons.

-You must pay an annual fee, if you are registered in the table of providers or on the list of trainees.
-The Institute determines the amount of this fee each year, and this amount is approved by the relevant minister.
+You must pay an annual fee, if you are registered in the table of full members or on the list of trainees.
+The Institute determines the amount of this fee each year, which is then approved by the minister in charge.
 This fee also covers the amount of the civil liability insurance premium and the security.

-If the Executive Chamber refuses to register you, you can submit an appeal to the Secretary of the Chamber of Appeal by registered letter.
+If the Executive Chamber refuses to register you, you can file an appeal with the Secretary of the Chamber of Appeal by registered post.

 The appeal has a suspensory effect.
-You must submit your appeal within thirty days of notification of the Executive Chamber decision (date as per postmark).
+You must submit your appeal within thirty days of notification of the Executive Chamber’s decision (date as per postmark).

-When you are registered in the table of providers or on the list of trainees of the IPI:
+When you are registered in the table of full members or on the list of trainees of the IPI:

 • you are placed under its supervision